yanjun96/thermal_mechanics_fenicsx/Readme.txt

-Author: yanjun zhang, PhD student in mechanical engineering
+Author: Yanjun Zhang, PhD Student in Mechanical Engineering
-Date: 2024-09-19
+Date: September 19, 2024
 Location: KTH Royal Institute of Technology, Stockholm, Sweden

+Overview
-The aim of this reoisitory is to calculate the temperature of railway brake discs.
-The model is based on finite element method, which solve heat and elastic equations to get temperature and deformation.
+This repository is designed to model and calculate the temperature of railway brake discs using the Finite Element Method (FEM).
+The model incorporates heat transfer and elasticity equations to predict both temperature distribution and deformation in the brake disc during operation.

+Methodology
+The solution is based on the FEniCSx framework, which enables the efficient computation of coupled thermal and mechanical problems using FEM.
+This tool provides a powerful platform for solving complex partial differential equations, making it ideal for simulating the thermal and structural response of railway brake discs under operational loads.

+Acknowledgements
-Thanks to the FEniCSx developers for providing this power tool.
+Special thanks to the developers of FEniCSx for creating this invaluable tool that enables cutting-edge research in computational mechanics.